 Francis studied on the PGCE Secondary Geography programme.
-He knew he wanted to teach and after loving geography at school and taking it at undergraduate level, he felt it only natural to specialise in the subject.
+He knew he wanted to teach Secondary.
+After loving geography at school and taking it at undergraduate level, he felt it only natural to specialise in Geography.

 "Both the schools were great.
 Being able to see the distinction between them allowed me to understand a little bit more how radically different schools could be.
 I was aware of this before but until I experienced it first-hand I didn't fully appreciate the extent.

 Francis also had the opportunity to work in a different educational setting.
 He undertook a short primary experience and a 9 day enrichment opportunity towards the end of the course.

 "I chose to work in a PE department which allowed me to build upon my other love which is sport.
 I felt the course really moulded to your needs in that way.
 I took everything I learnt there onto my secondary school. "

 Francis found the sessions on behavioural management particularly insightful, and it has shaped his teaching style.